 The 7th Annual Voilà Mardi Gras Ball

 The Voilà Foundation presents our premiere annual fundraiser on the Saturday before Mardi Gras, referred to as Samedi Gras, February 26, 2022.
-This year we hope to return to the ballroom for an in-person event.
+This year we'll return to the ballroom for an in-person event.
 So, save-the-date and plan to join us for the 7th Annual Voilà Mardi Gras Ball, where we'll pass a good time ...
 CELEBRATING MARDI GRINS!

 Like the 6 Mardi Gras Balls before, this event will ...
 Laissez les Bon Temps Rouler!